 We live in the sunny Shuswap which is a very popular tourist destination.
-We also have two older children who are married with children of their own.
+We have two older children who are married with children of their own.
 Family is very important to us.

 Planting, harvesting and processing fruits and vegetables.
 Cleaning house.
 Housesitter.